 One of these is vendor sourced and one is traced to acquisition strategies, the other is a serious cultural issue that is a long time overdue now.
 Whatever the cause and I accept there is not always a means to avoid these issues, awareness and risk management is the starting point.
-Understanding the costs and implications of integrating acquired businesses is a necessity
+For example, understanding the costs and implications of integrating acquired businesses is a necessity.

 40% of firms say that “integration” is one of their top five challenges, and 17% named it as their number one challenge.